Gualtieri di San Lazzaro: Paris

 In 1924 San Lazzaro moved to Paris.
 After having edited Les Chroniques du Jour, San Lazzaro established his own publishing house Ḗditions des Chroniques du Jour.
 In 1928 he published Les Maîtres Nouveaux, which focussed on mainly French and Italian painters and which was to be the first of two series of monographs on contemporary artists.
 The second series of monographs, XXe Siècle was introduced in 1929.
 The first volume was dedicated to Henri Matisse, authored by Florent Fels and co-published with Anton Zwemmer in London and E. Weyhe in New York.
 A volume on Pablo Picasso by Eugenio Ors was similarly co-published and represents the largest print run in the series at 650 copies in English and 550 in French.

 XXe Siècle

 San Lazzaro launched the illustrated periodical XXe Siècle in 1938.
 Featuring high quality reproductions of varied visual imagery including Western paintings and Far-Eastern prints, the inclusion of original prints by contemporary artists in every issue was its defining feature.
 Artists who contributed to the periodical include Wassily Kandinsky, Hans Arp, Giorgio de Chirico and Joan Miró.
 The periodical was not published between 1939 and 1951.

 After its relaunch in 1951, XXe Siècle engaged with more specific thematic, material-based issues such as mark making and concepts of space and also concentrated on the formation of an international dialogue between Italian and French artists including Marino Marini.
-The periodical was distributed in Italy by Carlo Gadazzo, the owner of the Naviglio Gallery in Milan, which became the site for San Lazarro's exhibitions of the work of contemporary French artists.
+The periodical was distributed in Italy by Carlo Cardazzo, the owner of the Naviglio Gallery in Milan, which became the site for San Lazarro's exhibitions of the work of contemporary French artists.